-Couples counselling, or marriage counselling, helps couples (married or unmarried) to understand and resolve conflicts and improve their relationship.
+Couples counselling, or marriage counselling, helps you to understand and resolve conflicts with your partner and improve your relationship.

-Couples therapy is designed, like individual therapy, to provide a safe and confidential space to explore challenges and to move beyond these to a healthier state of relationship.
-A couples therapist will ask questions and try to see that both parties have a chance to talk.
+Couples therapy is designed to provide a safe and confidential space to explore challenges and to move beyond these to a healthier state of the relationship.
+A couples therapist will ask questions to get to know you better and try to see that you both have a chance to talk.

-Often people find talking therapeutic in its own right but after the first few sessions a couples therapist will be able to provide more guided steering and begin to actively help you to work towards managing your issues.
-Your following sessions will see your couples therapist helping you with your issues, such as:
+Often people find talking therapeutic in its own right but after the first few sessions, a couples therapist will be able to provide more guided steering and begin to actively help you to work towards managing your issues.

 The effectiveness of marriage counselling is also related to the motivation level of both partners and timing.
-For some couples, marriage counselling may become more about divorce management, because they have already given up on try to make the relationship work.
-Sometimes, the problems in a marriage can be too embedded for the counselling to be effective.
-In some situations, couples don’t honestly share their concerns, hampering the results of the therapy.
+For some couples, marriage counselling may become more about divorce management, because they have already given up on trying to make the relationship work.
+Sometimes, the problems in a marriage can be too embedded for the counselling to be effective or couples don’t honestly share their concerns, hampering the results of the therapy.

 Some of the ways that couples therapy can work include identifying toxic relationship patterns and helping couples to work on changing these, bringing a new perspective to issues and helping couples to understand each other’s perspectives, finding new ways to resolve conflicts, building trust and improving communication, and providing a safe space for both partners to work through their issues with the support of the empathetic ear of a professional therapist.

 Marriage counselling can be short term.
 It depends on how long the issues have been going on and what problems you feel you need to overcome.
 If you are going through a specific crisis, you may only need a few sessions to help you manage the situation.
 However, you may need marriage counselling for several weeks or months.